Pazopanib (Votrient®) is used to treat a type of kidney cancer, called renal cell carcinoma, when it has spread outside of the kidney.

 Pazopanib can cause high blood pressure in some people.
 You should let your doctor know if you already have high blood pressure before starting this treatment.

-Your blood pressure will be checked regularly for the first six weeks of treatment.
+Your blood pressure will be checked regularly when you are taking pazopanib.
 If your blood pressure goes up, it is most likely to happen in the first few weeks of taking the drug.
 If you develop high blood pressure, you will be prescribed medicines to help control it.

-Your doctor will prescribe anti-sickness (anti-emetic) drugs to help prevent or control sickness.
-Take the drugs exactly as your nurse or pharmacist explains to you.
-It’s easier to prevent sickness than to treat it after it has started.
+Your doctor can give you anti-sickness drugs to help prevent or control sickness during your treatment.
+Take the drugs exactly as your nurse or pharmacist tells you.
+It is easier to prevent sickness than to treat it after it has started.

 - tell your nurse or doctor – they can give you a mouthwash or medicines to help